collei/packinst/README.md

 ## Current Features
 * Install a package from public GITHUB repo, given its "group/project" string.
-* Remove an installed package.
+* Remove an installed package
 * Check if a given plugin is up-to-date
+* Update and outdated package

 ### For the Long Run
-* Ability to update installed packages.
 * Ability to automatically install/update dependencies for a given package.
 * Support for other popular VCS (public repos only)